kmvu/Capstone-ML/Reports/report.md

 During the the process of training our model, we kept track of the `training` and `validation` accuracy at every epochs.
 As shown in the previous screenshots for both `accuracy` and `loss`, both `training accuracy` and `validation accuracy` were increasing together consistently until about the `10th` epoch, then they started crossing path each other and kept increasing slightly for about a few more epochs before staying stable at around `90%` accuracy.

-The `losses` also reflect the same behavior as `accuracy` but in the exact opposite manner.
+The `losses` also reflect the same behaviour as `accuracy` but in the exact opposite manner.
 And finally produce a loss value around `0.3`.

-To achieve this result, I eventually used the same set of parameters as above:
+To achieve this result, I fine-tuned and eventually used the same set of parameters as above:

 - Batch size: `64`
 - Optimizer: `Adam`
 - Learning rate: `0.00001` (or `1e-5`)
 - Epochs: `30`

 These parameters proved to yield the best result so far.
-I have tried learning rate of `1e-4` or `1e-3` but the model learns pretty slow with them and did not actually manage to reach the optimal state within `30 episodes`.
+I have tried learning rate of `1e-4` or `1e-3` but the model learns pretty fast with them and did not actually manage to converge to the optimal result, even up to `30 episodes`.

 In order to make sure our model is performing well up to our expectations, we can use the function `evaluate_generator` from **Keras API**, which will take in `validation generator` along with `steps`, batch size for images in the generator, as following: